drafter250/tech-writing-notes/paper_2/paper2.md

 meeting everyone physically stands which is meant to encourage everyone to keep their contributions short & direct.
 Each person on the team should answer three questions; "What did you do the day before?", "What are you working on today?" and "Are you having any issues?"[4].

 ### Sprint Review
 The Sprint Review is a meeting that occurs at the end of the Sprint where the Scrum team reviews it's progress with the customers and or stakeholders.
-The purpose of the meeting is to give the customer a chance to provide feedback to the Scrum team to refine or add new PBI's.
+The purpose of the meeting is to give the customer a chance to provide feedback to the Scrum team to refine or add new requirements to the project.
 The Sprint review can be up to three hours long however the time-frame should scale with the length of the Sprint.
 Only PBI's that the Scrum team considers complete and deliverable should be reviewed.
-During the meeting the Product Owner captures customer feedback for the Scum Team to Review at the next Sprint Planning Meeting.
+The Scrum team Should then demonstrate the completed area's of the project.
+During the meeting the Product Owner captures customer feedback for the Scum team to review at the next Sprint Planning Meeting.

 ### Sprint Retrospective
-Meeting for team to inspect it’s Successes and Challenges during the last Sprint.
+The Sprint Retrospective is a meeting for the Scrum team to inspect it’s successes and challenges during the last Sprint.
+It's purpose is to allow a safe and open venue for the team to make improvements in how it operates.
+It is the Scrum Master's Job to ensure This meeting happens

-Should be 3 hours or less depending on length of the Sprint.
+Again the meeting should be 3 hours or less depending on length of the Sprint.
-Team reviews successes first and what worked well
-Team develops ways to Improve on challenges and a plan to implement them.
+The Team reviews successes first and what worked well Team develops ways to Improve on challenges and a plan to implement them.

 ### Conclusion